Pass the private pilot written exam with ease and confidence!

 Answering the easy questions will consume less time.
 Therefore, you will have extra time to think and answer the difficult ones.

 Even for the most unfamiliar question, you can analyze and answer.

 Typically, there is always one choice out of three questions that you can immediately eliminate.

 Eliminate the most apparent, wrong option, and you will have only two remaining choices.

-Use your knowledge from your online pilot ground school course to figure out the correct answer.
+Use your online pilot ground school course knowledge to determine the correct answer.